jackcooperusesvim/andre-fontenele.dev/content/resume.md

 I started programming in 2019, mostly out of a desire to replicate what was at the time, the coolest technology on the market: AI Voice Assistants.
 So 14 year old me picked up some basic python, and got to work; writing long chains of if-statements to replicate the functionality I saw in Alexa and Google Home.
 My parents noticed this and encouraged me in it so that by the next year I started my first college class towards a Bachelors in Data Science.

-I finished that degree this June, having matured through my passion for code into a smart and well-rounded programmer.
+I finished my degree this June, having matured through my passion for code into a smart and well-rounded programmer.
 Now, I am looking for a job in the software development space where I can begin to specialize by providing value to a team of excellent programmers, learning under their leadership, and programming like a madman full-time.

 ## Credentials